ianmcburnie/a11y-first-workshop/README.md

 1. Remove the label tags
 1. Add placeholder attributes
 1. Add SVG icon
-1. The `use` attribute refers to an SVG symbol defined in an external SVG file.
+1. The `use` attribute references the ID of an SVG symbol defined on same page, or in an external SVG file
 1. Add `aria-hidden="true"` to SVG tag (to hide presentational image)
 1. Add `focusable="false"` to SVG tag (for IE)